-All staff are aware of indicators which may signal that children are at risk from or involved with serious violent crime.
+All staff are aware of the risk factors and indicators which may signal that children are at risk from or involved with serious violent crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in well-being, or signs of assault or unexplained injuries.
 Unexplained gifts or new possessions could also indicate that a child has been approached by, or is involved with, individuals associated with criminal networks or gangs.
+(See Managing violence in school's policy)